Lakshmiec/palm-powered-qa-system/README.md

 - **Streamlit**: Provides an interactive user interface for easy access and interaction.
 - **Google PaLM**: Employs Google PaLM for powerful language understanding and generation.

+### Ideal For:

+-> Educational institutions seeking to automate student support.
+-> Organizations aiming to leverage AI for efficient knowledge management.
+-> Developers interested in exploring LangChain, Streamlit, and PaLM for building interactive applications.

+### Get Started Today!

+1. Clone the repository.
+2. Install required libraries (refer to installation instructions).
+3. Configure LangChain and PaLM access.
+4. Run the application using Streamlit.